ejm714/scipy_proceedings/papers/emily_dorne/main.md

 CyFi is not intended to be the end of the story.
 More work is needed to integrate CyFi in state-level dashboards and make it an integral part of decision-making workflow.
 That said, we conducted a number of user interviews that can inform the technical development of CyFi.
 We wanted to ensure that technical decisions we made in designing the package didn't hamstring future work of further integration.

 We conducted human-centered design interviews with representatives from California, New York, Georgia, Louisiana, Florida, and Michigan.
-These states were selected as they present a varying range of problem severity, investment in HABs, and technical sophistication of current approaches. @tbl:interview_takeaways shows the core design decsisions for CyFi that were rooted in these interviews:
+These states were selected as they present a varying range of geographic locations, number of water bodies in the region, HAB severity, investment in HABs / resource availability, and technical sophistication of current approaches.
+The focus of the user interviews was on understanding current water quality decision-making processes, including the data and tools used to support those decisions.
+We anticipated the learnings to inform the format for surfacing predictions, priorities in model performance, and computational constraints.

+@tbl:interview_takeaways shows the core design decsisions for CyFi that were rooted in these interviews:

 ```{list-table} CyFi design decisions rooted in HCD interviews
 :label: tbl:interview_takeaways